Don't make your customers wait

 Provide your customers with an easy way to transact with your business.
-Look at offering automated payment options that allow them to self manage their transactions, such as book, move, cancel, reschedule or create make-up sessions.
+Look at offering automated payment options that allow them to self-manage their transactions, such as booking, moving, canceling, or creating make-up sessions.
 If your business sells retail goods, consider alternatives in case, for example, your customer has forgotten their wallet - can you charge their account instead?
 These simple solutions remove administration from conversations with your customers.

 Meet new customers at the door

 Make your new customers feel welcome and relieve them of any anxiety as soon as they arrive.
 Think of ways you can notify your reception staff of the arrival of new customers and make sure they are greeted, welcomed and shown around.
 First impressions are everything.
 Look at software programs that flag new customers to reception staff so they are easily identified and welcomed accordingly.